-In equation (2), if $\delta^i < 1$ , $x_t^i$ has mean reversion.
-It converges to its unconditional mean $\mu^i$ with the speed of $(1-\delta^i)$ .
-The J lagged terms $\Delta x{t-j}^i$ are to capture the short-term feedback effects and if $\phi^i_j > 0$ represent return momentum.
-The error term $\eta^i_t$ is assumed to be a white noise and to be uncorrelated with the regressors.
+In equation (2), if $\delta^i < 1$ , then the temporary component $x_t^i$ has mean reversion.
+This component converges to its unconditional mean $\mu^i$ with the speed of $(1 - \delta^i)$ .
+The J lagged terms $\Delta x{t-j}^i$ are included to capture the short-term feedback effects and represent return momentum if $\phi_j^i > 0$ .
+The error term $\eta_t^i$ is assumed to be a white noise and to be uncorrelated with the regressors.
 Since we use the market index to proxy the fundamental/permanent component, it is easy to see that the pure mean reversion model and the pure momentum model can be nicely nested into this general model.
-For example, setting $\phi_j^i = 0$ , equation (2) becomes the pure mean reversion model, considered by Balvers, Wu and Gillilland (2000).
+In particular, by setting all $\phi_j^i = 0$ , equation (2) becomes the pure mean reversion model.
 On the other hand, by constraining $\delta^i = 1$ and $\phi_j^i = 1$ for all j, we obtain the pure momentum case of Jegadeesh and Titman (1993).

-II.
-Data and Summary Statistics
+3. Data and Summary Statistics

 All stock and market index prices are obtained from the China Stock Markets and Accounting Research Database, published by Guotaian Information Technology, Ltd. We collect daily individual stock prices (with dividends reinvested) for all 637 "A" share stocks traded at the SHSE.
 The sample started on December 12, 1990 and ended on December 31, 2001, with 2732 daily return observations.
+We do not use any subjective criteria to screen the stocks for the sample of study because we believe that the most objective approach is to include all stocks in the investment universe.
+Any screening criterion employed to select stocks for the sample of study is necessarily based on ex post information.
+Such practice is data-snooping and can cause serious biases in results.
 Daily returns on the value-weighted and equally-weighted market portfolios for the SHSE are also obtained from the same source.
 The data for SZSE started on July 3, 1991 and ended on December 31, 2001 with 2615 returns observations for 503 "A" share stocks.
 The value-weighted and equally-weighted market indexes for the SZSE are also collected.
-We proxy the risk-free rate by the short-term bank interest rate obtained from IMF's International Financial Statistics (line 92460ZF).
+We proxy the risk-free rate by the short-term bank interest rate obtained from the IMF's International Financial Statistics (line 92460ZF).
 The interest rate data is monthly at source and is interpolated into the daily frequency.